amdshehab/cv/README.md

 - BEng Hons, 2.1
 - Achieved first class results in mathematically oriented, complex modules such as Advanced Engineering Mathematics and Thermodynamics

+## <a name="experience"> Experience </a>

+**ToolStation** (Aug 2016 - Apr 2017)

+*Retail Manager*

+- Lead a team of 8, conducting reviews, appraisals and performance management.
+- Over a period of 4 months, transformed the store to a profitable regional asset from a -17% deficit.

+**BathStore** (Nov 2015 - Jul 2016)

+*Retail Manager - Dual site manager*

+- Promoted to Dual-Site manager after delivering exceptional sales results for my store.
+- Responsible for two stores with a 2.5 Million annual turnover.

+**London South Bank University** (Feb 2015 - sep 2015)

+*Faculty Administrator*

+-	Responsible for all student/course related issues throughout the entire Engineering faculty.

+## <a name="contact"> Contact  </a>

+Don't hesitate to get in touch with me  on [LinkedIn](https://www.linkedin.com/in/ahmedshehab3/) if you're looking for a Junior Developer with a passion for big ideas, love of technology and a commitment to Software Craftsmanship!